Your First Initiative

 Open your project

-In the project's agent chat, ask the agent to start an initiative from your spec.
+The quickest is through the agent chat.
+Open the chat in your project and ask the agent to create an initiative from your spec.
 You can say something like:

-"Build my spec document" or "Create an Autobuild initiative from [document name]"
+"Create an Autobuild initiative from [document name]" or "Start an initiative from my spec"

 Navigate to the Autobuild page

-Once the initiative is created, go to Autobuild in the main navigation.
+Once the initiative is created, go to Autobuild in the left sidebar.

 Find your initiative